mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 session variable usage by routing all queries that modify the session to all nodes.

-From 2.3.0 onwards, the SchemaRouter is capable of sharding tables, in addition to sharding databases.
+From 2.3.0 onwards, the SchemaRouter is capable of table family sharding, in addition to being capable of sharding databases.

 ## Routing Logic